 export APP_REVISION="cf8bc42" # Start your application # bundle exec rackup app.rb

-This method requires that you send a POST request to the AppSignal Push API markers endpoint.
+To create a Deploy marker with a HTTP POST request you can use curl or some other tool like it.
 The payload of the request is a JSON object with data about the marker, such as the revision, user who deployed it and the application's repository.